Buying or selling a home? Qmetro Realtors Inc can help.

-These are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-There are a lot of things you need to take into account before you look for a home.
+There are a lot of things you need to consider before beginning your home search.

-When you start your search, you'll probably want to form a check list of features you want to have, get a feel for what school districts and neighborhoods you want to live in, and start planning around your budget.
+When you start your search, you'll probably want to assemble an index of features you need, get a feeling for what neighborhoods and school districts you'd like to live in, and start planning your budget.

-Step 2 – Communicate with a real estate agent
+Step 2 – Contact a real estate agent in Albuquerque

-We can plan a time to meet so we can talk about your real estate needs and get an idea of your plans for the future.
+We can book a time to get together so we can talk about your real estate needs and get an idea of your plans for the future.

-We'll discuss the mortgage and housing industries, other economic factors that might affect your purchase today or in the future, as well as neighborhoods and schools in the Albuquerque area.
+We'll talk about neighborhoods, schools in the Albuquerque area, the mortgage industry, and any other economic factors that might affect your purchase today or in the future.

 I'll also help you begin the loan process.